agahanov-lab/Military-Aircraft-Classifier/README.md

 # Military Aircraft Classifier
 Created by Mekan Agahanov

 Ever wondered if that plane is a bomber, a fighter jet, or a reconnaissance marvel?
+Let Mekan’s AI spot you with a touch of humor and a web interface!

 ---